-- Actively listen, pay attention to the mentor, respond and reflect on what is being said, and ask questions - Engage, follow-up on feedback and opportunities provided, and refer back to what was spoken about in earlier sessions - Apply what has been learned in their practice and career development
+- Take charge of the direction of the mentorship; develop clear goals and act on them. - Actively listen, pay attention to the mentor, respond, and reflect on what you've learned, and what you are hoping to learn next. - Engage, follow-up on feedback and opportunities provided, and refer to what was spoken about in earlier sessions. - Be flexible, be open to change and to the views, experience, and insight of the mentor. - Apply what has been learned in their practice and career development.